-1. Get an eSIM
+1. Switch to an eSIM instead of roaming

 *Available for iOS users traveling internationally.

-2. Download before you go
+2. Download what you need before you go

-3. Use Wi-Fi wisely
+3. Use Wi-Fi strategically

-4. Turn off background data
+4. Turn off background data for non-essential apps

 - iPhone: Settings > Cellular > Toggle apps off